Mritunjay2005/vodka/README.md

 vodka.Context is the central struct passed to all your handlers.
 It wraps Go's standard http.Request and http.ResponseWriter into a single, clean object and provides quality-of-life helper methods.

-1. c.JSON(statusCode, obj): Automatically sets the content type and encodes your Go structs into JSON.
+- c.JSON(statusCode, obj): Automatically sets the content type and encodes your Go structs into JSON.

-2. c.String(statusCode, text): Sends plain text responses instantly.
+- c.String(statusCode, text): Sends plain text responses instantly.

+- c.BindJSON(&obj): Instantly parses incoming request bodies into your custom Go structs.

 ### Mixers (Middleware)